fa-sharp/peek-for-ynab/readme.md

 ### Website

 The website is created with [Next.js](https://nextjs.org/).
-Pages are located in the `src/pages/` folder.
+Pages and API routes are located in the `src/pages/` folder.
 You can run the development server via:

 ```bash
 pnpm dev:next